colidescope/discover/docs/index.md

 Discover is an optimization tool built to work with [Rhino](https://rhino3d.com) [Grasshopper](http://grasshopper3d.com).
 It is being developed by [Colidescope](https://colidescope.com/) as free software with the goal of promoting performance-driven automated design workflows in the architecture, engineering, and construction industries.

 You can find a general overview of Discover's features on the Colidescope [product page](https://colidescope.com/products/).
-You can also find step by step video tutorials for installing Discover and connecting it to your Rhino Grasshopper models on the Colidescope [learning portal](https://learning.colidescope.com/courses/introduction-to-optimization/).
+You can also find step by step video tutorials for installing Discover and connecting it to your Rhino Grasshopper models on the [Colidescope Live learning portal](https://live.colidescope.com/courses/introduction-to-optimization/).

 ## Requirements